Creole vs. Cajun seasoning

 People use these interchangeably, but they're different.

-Creole seasoning is herb-heavy.
-Thyme, oregano, basil, bay leaf, with paprika for color and cayenne for warmth — not fire.
-It's a port city blend.
-French, Spanish, West African, and Caribbean cooking all landed in the same New Orleans kitchen.
-The herbs came from European traditions; the heat came from the Caribbean and West Africa.[13]
+Creole seasoning leans herb-forward: thyme, oregano, basil, and bay leaf, with paprika and cayenne for warmth more than heat.[13]
+It's a port-city blend — French, Spanish, West African, and Italian cooking all landed in the same New Orleans kitchen.

-Cajun seasoning pushes the cayenne forward.
-Less herbs, more pepper.
-It comes from the Acadiana parishes west of New Orleans — rural, resourceful cooking where you season hard because you're working with what the land gives you.
+Cajun seasoning pushes cayenne harder with less herb.[14]
+It comes from the Acadiana parishes west of New Orleans — rural cooking where you season hard because you're working with what the land gives you.

 Our Cajun blend leans into the cayenne side.
-No salt added, so you control that.
+No salt added, so you control that and season the dish in layers.
+If that approach is new, read Why we leave the salt out.
 See the holy trinity for how the fresh ingredients play into both traditions.

 One open question: is there a meaningful difference in the ratios, or is it more about which jar you reach for first?
 We're still thinking about this one.
 If we make a Creole blend next, the herb-to-heat ratio is where the real difference will show up.